-Injured Workers Pharmacy ("IWP") writes to notify you of a recent event that may affect the security of some of your information.
-Although there is no indication that your information has been misused in relation to this event, we are providing you with information about the event, our response to it, and what you may do to better protect your personal information, should you feel it appropriate to do so.
+Youth Consultation Service ("YCS") is committed to protecting the security and confidentiality of the information we receive as a result of the services we provide.
+We are writing to make you aware of a recent incident that may affect the privacy of some of your information.
+Although at this time there is no indication that your information has been used for a fraudulent purpose in relation to this incident, we are providing you with information about the incident, our response to it, and steps you can take to protect your information against the possibility of identity theft and fraud, should you feel it appropriate to do so.